freejstone/CONGA/docs/pages/parameters.rst

 Peptide-level competition
 -------------------------

 * ``--score <string>``: Either 'tailor_score', 'xcorr_score', 'e-value' or 'hyperscore'.
 The score that will be used in the peptide-level competition and subsequent Group construction and Group-walk algorithm.
 If 'tailor_score', it is assumed the search files are derived from Tide.
-If 'xcorr_score', either Tide search or Comet is assumed to be used.
+If 'xcorr_score', either Tide or Comet is assumed to be used.
 If 'e-value', Comet is assumed.
 If 'hyperscore' it is assumed the search files are derived from MS-Fragger.
 Default = 'tailor_score'.
 * ``--account_mods <T|F>``: To determine whether the group-walk algorithm uses the best PSM among the equivalent classes of peptides which are equal up to variable modification, or not.
 Default = T.

 ------------------
 Group construction
 ------------------

 * ``--precursor_bin_width <value>``: To determine the size of the bins used to discretize the mass-differences between the sample and theoretical spectra.
-Default = 1.0005079/4.
+Default = 1.00050794.
 * ``--adaptive <T|F>``: To determine whether groups should be chosen using the Kolmogorov-Smirnov test or if a fixed procedure should be used.
 Default = T.
 * ``--min_group_size <integer>``: The number of multiples of K that is used to determine the minimum size of each group.
 See option ``--K``.
 Default = 2.
 * ``--tops_gw <integer>``: The number of top PSMs for each scan in the open search that will be used by group-walk.
 Default = 2.